Scared by FTX? Move your crypto off an exchange

 The real problem is that when things start unraveling on a centralized custodial platform, you have no access to your funds and no control over what happens to your crypto.
 You can’t move it out and you can’t sell.
 It’s unilaterally held and managed by the platform – that’s what ‘custodial’ literally means.
 You are held hostage by the fate of the exchange, and like we witnessed with FTX, an exchange can go down no matter how big and secure it seems to be.

 Non-custodial wallet companies like MEW can’t get hacked, go bankrupt, or run away with your funds.
 Why?
 Because we don’t have ANY access to your wallets and coins.
 We can’t take your crypto from your wallet, can’t loan it out to someone else, and can’t invest it in risky projects for our own benefit.
 We don’t control your funds – only YOU do.
 Even if MEW never produces a single line of code again and all our sites get shut down, you’ll be able to access your crypto in a different interface with your keys/recovery phrase.
+That's why self custody matters so much in crypto.

 If you are still holding funds on a centralized exchange, move them to a non-custodial wallet.
 Today.